Asadollah Alam

-Asadollah Alam (اسدالله علم; 24 July 1919 – 14 April 1978) was an Iranian politician who was prime minister during the Shah's regime from 1962 to 1964.
-He was also minister of Royal Court, president of Pahlavi University and governor of Sistan and Baluchestan Province.
+Asadollah Alam (اسدالله علم; 24 July 1919 – 14 April 1978) was an Iranian politician who was prime minister under Mohammad Reza Shah from 1962 to 1964.
+He was also minister of Royal Court, president of Pahlavi University and governor of Sistan and Baluchestan province.

 Early life

 Alam was born on 24 July 1919 in Birjand and was educated at a British school in Iran.
 By a royal order from Reza Shah, Alam married Malektaj, the daughter of Qavam Al-Molk Shirazi.
 The son of Qavam ol-molk was then married to a sister of the Shah, Ashraf Pahlavi.
 Shortly after deposing the Qajar dynasty, Reza Shah intended to unite Iran's non-Qajar nobility through inter-marriage.

-At the age of 26, he was appointed governor of Sistan and Baluchestan Province.
+At the age of 26, he was appointed governor of Sistan and Baluchestan province.
 At the age of 29, he became Minister of Agriculture in the cabinet of Mohammad Sa'ed.
 He early displayed what an American acquaintance describes as a combination of native toughness and Y.M.C.A. dedication.

 Assadollah Alam became the main landowner of Birjand after his father's death.
 He was one of Iran's first big landowners to distribute his holdings to the peasants, insisting that his servants eat the same food as his family.
 Once, when a would-be assassin was nabbed outside his door, Alam gave the man $40, then had him thrashed and sent into the street without his pants.
 Amir Asadollah Alam was the longest serving minister of the Pahlavi era.
 The title amir (also transliterated "emir") is Arabic for ruler or governor.
 The name Alam means a banner or a flag in Arabic.
 Alam's father Amir Ebrahim Alam (AKA Shokat ol-molk) was the governor of the region of Qa'enaat.
 In the era of Reza Shah Pahlavi he was the Minister of Telecommunications.